 Just referring to the transient and impetuous spirit of Dadaism, are famous publications of the most important Dadaist artists to give the name to the different models (respectively three by sight and three by themselves) proposed here by Dada: Action, Cannibal, proverbe, mechanic, Merz e Zenith.

-All the glasses are made with very thin metal frames, flexible and light to the touch, which are opposed to the presence of colored and witty nose pads.
-The cigliare, produced in Mazzucchelli acetate, is available in three colors: walnut, havana and glossy black.
-Its great peculiarity is to be completely removable.
-This aspect therefore allows you to modify the appearance of the frame to your liking and, consequently, also what you want to communicate to the unaware spectator: amazement, disappointment, sensuality, determination, curiosity.
+All the glasses are made with very thin metal frames, flexible and light to the touch, which however contrast with the presence of colorful and witty nose pads.
+The eyelash, produced in Mazzucchelli acetate, is available in three colors: walnut, havana and glossy black.
+Its great peculiarity is that it is completely removable.
+This aspect therefore allows you to change the appearance of the frame to your liking and, consequently, also what you want to communicate to the unsuspecting viewer: amazement, disappointment, sensuality, determination, curiosity.

 A perfect example, in short, of how in Dadaism everything is changing, ephemeral and superfluous, so that even a simple pair of glasses can bring out different facets of one personality.

-And, moreover, Dadà's vision could be summed up with an afferamzione of the famous poet and essayist Tristan Tzara:
+And, moreover, Dada's vision could be summarized with a statement by the famous poet and essayist Tristan Tzara:

-"Dada does not mean anything, Dada is a product of the mouth, used to designate what will be".
+"Dada means nothing, Dada is a product of the mouth, used to designate what will be".